Graduate credits may be earned in courses numbered from 800 through 999, or under limited circumstances in courses numbered at the 700 level.

 800- and 900- level courses are offered for graduate credit only and therefore are open only to admitted graduate students or non-degree students with a minimum of a bachelor’s degree.

 700-level courses are advanced undergraduate courses.
-Up to 12 credits earned in 700-level courses may be petitioned for graduate credit by a graduate degree student, provided the credits are taken in a program other than the one in which the student is seeking the degree and provided such courses are approved by the student's adviser, graduate program coordinator, and the dean of the Graduate School.
+In rare cases graduate degree students may petition to earn graduate credit for up to 12 credits in 700-level courses, provided the credits are taken in a program other than the one in which the student is seeking the degree and provided such courses are approved by the student's adviser, graduate program coordinator, and the dean of the Graduate School.
 Such courses must be taken for a letter grade.
 Petitions must include what additional requirements or expectations will be required of the student to make the course a graduate level experience.
-Petition forms are available at http://www.gradschool.unh.edu/fp.php
+Petition requests must be made prior to enrolling in the course and are not guaranteed.
+Petition forms are available at https://gradschool.unh.edu/academics/forms-policies.

 Simultaneous 700/800 Courses